 Here is an example of what your calendar might look like if you are a student in Mod 0.
 Notice that there is still some empty space on the calendar.
 That’s important too!
 We still need some breathing room, so that we can adjust along the way.

 In Mod 1, you’ll be expected to be available and fully engaged between the hours of 9am-12pm and 1pm-4pm MT, Monday-Friday (excluding any holidays Turing observes).
 During those times, you’ll be in live, whole-group classes, possibly in small-group sessions led by instructors, and some of that time will be structured work time with teammates, check-ins or evaluations with instructors.

 In addition to those specific hours, most students spend 35-40 hours outside of formal class time to work on the project that is currently assigned, and study/practice on their own.
-About 70% of the projects assigned are collaborative; meaning you will not be working independently (with only your brain and your schedule), but will need to find times to work with your teammates.
+About half of the projects assigned are collaborative; meaning you will not be working independently (with only your brain and your schedule), but will need to find times to meet with your teammates.
 Sometimes, this will mean compromising.
 However, it’s important to have some clear boundaries for your self-care.

 When it comes to the way they spend their time, there are two major pitfalls we see students fall into, that result in them burning out and usually repeating Mod 1:

 - Not dedicating any time to their personal needs: scheduling seven 14-hour days of coding a week.

 - Underestimating the Turing commitment and then being disappointed when they don’t have time to do things they enjoy (play guitar for 3 hours a day, work a part-time job, go to Happy Hour several evenings a week, or go skiing every weekend).